-In conjunction with the exhibition Richard Hawkins: Third Mind
+In conjunction with the exhibition Richard Hawkins: Third Mind.

 ALL HAMMER PUBLIC PROGRAMS ARE FREE.
-Tickets are required, and are available at the Billy Wilder Theater Box Office one hour prior to start time.
-Limit one ticket per person on a first come, first served basis.
-Hammer members receive priority seating, subject to availability.
-Reservations not accepted, RSVPs not required.
+Tickets for assigned seating in the Billy Wilder Theater are required and available at the Box Office one hour before each program.
+Early arrival is recommended.
+Tickets are available one per person on a first come, first served basis.

-Parking is available under the museum for $3 after 6:00pm.
+Parking is available under the museum for a flat fee of $3 after 6PM.

-Public programs are made possible by Bronya and Andrew Galef, Good Works Foundation and Laura Donnelley, and an anonymous donor.
+Public programs are made possible by Hammer Members and the generosity of Bronya and Andrew Galef, Good Works Foundation and Laura Donnelley, and an anonymous donor.